jbcodeforce/ML-studies/docs/genAI/agentic.md

 ## Challenges

+The current adoption of Agents since mid 2023 has highlighted the following challenges:

-Existing demonstrations of agent in action are for very specific use cases and are giving too much freedom to Agents without enough controls.
-This is not ready for production usages.
-LLMs in the agent are loosing their efficiency over time.
+* Existing demonstrations of agent in action are for very specific use cases and are giving too much freedom to Agents without enough controls.
+* The cost of running open-loop agent is high.
+* Pure LLM plannification, reason and act is not optimized and the path to reach a response may be long.
+Tasks may be defined more than once.
+* Get good results for reasoning is achieved on the last (mid 2024), most expensive, LLM.
+* New model released recently demonstrates that existing agent workflow implementations become unstable.
+* This is not ready for production usages as responses can reach a hole in the workflow or continuous iterations (reaching a max number of iterations)
+* Big prompt for agent with a lot of tools (Multi-Action-Agent) deliver poor results in tool selection.
+* Even with larger context window, they are still issue with the "in-the-middle" problem, where context instructions in the middle of the system prompt is ignored  by the LLM during generation.
+* Even same LLMs used in the agent are loosing their efficiency over time.

 Developers need to address the level of freedom given to the LLMs.